Intro

 Vienna to Bangkok

-My 9-hour 45-minute flight to Bangkok included two meal services, the main meal featured chicken in a sauce that had genuine depth, creamy without being heavy.
+The main meal featured chicken in a sauce that was creamy without being heavy.

 Thoughtful extras like butter, jam, and salad dressing showed someone at the airline cared about the complete meal experience.

-The cabin crew delivered exceptional service throughout the flight, genuinely cheerful rather than going through the motions.
+The cabin crew delivered exceptional service throughout the flight – genuinely cheerful rather than going through the motions.

 They offered extra bread and drinks after the main service and continued beverage runs throughout the night.